BrightspaceUI/core/components/inputs/README.md

 ## Date-Time Inputs

 The `<d2l-input-date-time>` component consists of a `<d2l-input-date>` and a `<d2l-input-time>` component.
 The time input only appears once a date is selected.
-It displays the `value` if one is specified, and reflects the selected value when one is selected or entered.
+This component displays the `value` if one is specified, and reflects the selected value when one is selected or entered.

 ```html
 <script type="module">